datadryad/dryad-app/documentation/submission_flow.md

 5. Notifying of completion
     * When Merritt has successfully ingested the dataset, the dataset shows up in Merritt's the OAI-PMH feed.
-    * The stash-notifier runs every 5 minutes and checks for the OAI-PMH feed for updates.
+    * The stash-notifier runs every minute and checks for the OAI-PMH feed for updates.
     * With new updates it adds metadata into SOLR and notifies the UI that update has finished.
 6. UI finishes actions for successfully submitted dataset when notified